 A sense of entitlement can often hinder us.
 Have you felt like you have spent more time researching on a subject or you have more experience in a particular area and therefore reject learning from others (especially when you believe they are unworthy)?

-Ego is often a big hindrance to one’s capacity to learn.
-Enough said.
+Ego and pride is often a big hindrance to one’s capacity to learn and navigate change.

 12. Making everything overly significant or trivial